2ptr/Mallet/README.md

 Finally, you may choose to obfuscate the runner template's strings.
 This will replace variable names with random strings:

 ## Opsec
-Mallet is just to be used for some quick-and-dirty droppers.
+Mallet is just a way for me to make quick-and-dirty droppers and learn more about malware dev.
 This tool isn't going to save you from an EDR or any competent AV solution.

 ## Disclaimer
 This tool is only to be used for authorized testing or educational purposes.
 I do not condone the use of this tool in any criminal or malicious activities.

 ## To-Do
 - Execution methods
-- Key obfuscation
 - DLL format support
 - Msfvenom templates
 - Havoc C2 templates
+- Lots more as I learn!